(sye' kloe spor een)

 What SPECIAL DIETARY instructions should I follow?

-Avoid drinking grapefruit juice or eating grapefruit while receiving cyclosporine injection.
+Avoid drinking grapefruit juice or eating grapefruit while taking cyclosporine or cyclosporine (modified).

 What SIDE EFFECTS can this medicine cause?

-Cyclosporine injection may cause side effects.
+Cyclosporine and cyclosporine (modified) may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-Cyclosporine injection may cause other side effects.
-Call your doctor if you have any unusual problems while receiving this medication.
+Cyclosporine and cyclosporine (modified) may cause other side effects.
+Talk to your doctor if you experience unusual problems while taking either medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( http://www.fda.gov/Safety/MedWatch ) or by phone (1-800-332-1088).